cpc-it/cd-jekyll-grunt-boilerplate/public/pattern-library/components/images/description.md

 Images are to be JPEG at 72 PPI.
-If images are retina, they will need to be twice their effective resolution (400 x 400 retina image will be 800 x 800, 600 x 600 retina image will be 1200 x 1200, etc).
+If images are retina, images will need to be twice their size (400 x 400 retina image will be 800 x 800, 600 x 600 retina image will be 1200 x 1200, etc).